napolux/1000ideas/ideas/pics_of_secret_places/README.md

 * Who can provide a constant flow of fresh content?
 Sources should stay anonymous
 * Hard to monetize, probably sponsored content?
 * https://www.reddit.com/r/HiddenDoor/ can be a competitor
 * How to verify fake and hoaks???
-Pretty impossible.
+Pretty impossible

 ### Notice